seaatif/hexagon_grid/README.md

 hexagon_grid
 ============

-Create Hexagon grid from images
+A jQuery plugin to Create Hexagon grid from images